eternnoir/pyTelegramBotAPI/README.md

 It is generally recommended to use the first option.

-**While the API is production-ready, it is still under development and it has regular updates, do not forget to update it regularly by calling `pip install pytelegrambotapi --upgrade`*
+**While the API is production-ready, it is still under development and it has regular updates, do not forget to update it regularly by calling**`pip install pytelegrambotapi --upgrade`

 ## Writing your first bot

 ### Prerequisites

-It is presumed that you [have obtained an API token with @BotFather](https://core.telegram.org/bots#botfather).
+It is presumed that you [have obtained an API token with @BotFather][Telegram-API-BotFather-url].
 We will call this token `TOKEN`.
-Furthermore, you have basic knowledge of the Python programming language and more importantly [the Telegram Bot API](https://core.telegram.org/bots/api).
+Furthermore, you have basic knowledge of the Python programming language and more importantly [the Telegram Bot API][Telegram-Bot-API].

 ### A simple echo bot